kenkeiras/clone-this-wiki/content/index.md

-Personal wiki for unpolished thoughts, the home for findings that don't reach the [blog](https://codigoparallevar.com/blog/).
+Personal wiki for unpolished thoughts, home for findings that probably won't reach the [blog](https://codigoparallevar.com/blog/).

 Some contents: